radekosmulski/ACT_refactor/README.md

 # Action Chunking Transformer (refactoring of training and arch creation)

+*For a gentle introduction to the Action Chunking transformer as a blog post, please see [here](https://github.com/radekosmulski/ACT_refactor/blob/main/Action_Chunking_Transformer.ipynb).*

 This repository contains a refactor of [the Action Chunking Transformer](https://github.com/tonyzhaozh/act) by Tony Zhao et al (paper: [Learning Fine-Grained Bimanual Manipulation with Low-Cost Hardware](https://arxiv.org/abs/2304.13705)).

 I made a couple of simplifications along the way, mostly on the inference side of things (for instance, I removed temporal ensembling).